The aim of Risk Management of Triodos Bank is the long term resilience of the business.

 Risks are monitored by various departments and committees at group level.
-Risk Management consists of various risk disciplines.
-These various risk disciplines are coordinated by the Head of Group Risk Management.
-The Head of Group Risk Management reports directly to the Chief Financial Officer who is responsible for risk management within the Executive Board of Triodos Bank.
+Risk Management consists of various risk disciplines, that are coordinated by the Group Risk Management department.
+Group Risk Management reports directly to the Executive Board of Triodos Bank.
 Risk Management’s primary task is to support the business in identifying, assessing, mitigating and monitoring their risks.
 Risk Management also analyses risks, prepares policies and guidelines and coordinates the management of the various risks facing Triodos Bank.

-Further responsibilities of the Head of Group Risk Management are to make sure that all business units and departments embed a coherent enterprise risk management framework.
+Further responsibilities of Group Risk Management are to make sure that all business units and departments embed a coherent enterprise Risk Management framework.
 This framework integrates the individual approach of the different risk categories and coordinates the management of all financial and non-financial risks Triodos Bank faces.
-It also guarantees that professional knowledge in a number of relevant fields is properly managed.

-Local Risk Managers at each of Triodos Bank’s business units are appointed to align the overall enterprise risk framework into the business.
+Local Risk Managers at each of Triodos Bank’s business units are appointed to embed the overall enterprise risk framework into the business.

-Risk management policies are approved by Triodos Bank’s Executive Board on the advice of the responsible risk manager.
+Risk Management policies are approved by Triodos Bank’s Executive Board on the advice and recommendation of the relevant risk manager.